AlvaroCavalcante/hand-face-detector/README.md

     <br>
     <sup>Sign language interpreter <a href="https://www.linkedin.com/in/esther-sato-ramos-cavalcante-a6b125254/" target="_blank">Esther Sato</a> testing hand and face detection.</sup>
 </p>

+After the model inference, a file called "output.avi" is produced with the detection results.

 ## **Train, test and export new models**
 As mentioned above, the training, evaluation, and export of the object detection models were made using TF object detection API.
 After cloning the repository and installing the dependencies, the training can be done with the following command: